 Include reviews on your product page, but also be honest in your copy.
 Your copy should not exaggerate or mislead customers, because that’s how you plummet customer satisfaction.
 Instead, you should only make claims you can back up and add the customer review section.

 Sometimes you’ll have a customer right on the hook, ready to reel them in and close the deal, but they panic and exit.
 Oftentimes, the reason has to do with shipping or returns and exchanges, but it could be something else entirely.

 Be a detective and find the barriers to buying.
 Review your product page and think like a customer again.
 What questions may they have.
 Add links to the places that may answer some big questions, like your terms and conditions, FAQ page, return policies, etc.

 Effective copy is the key to selling more, and it doesn’t suck up a ton of resources.
 By taking a customer-centric approach, you can create compelling copy that leads to more sales, and there’s no better time to perfect your copy.

 For multichannel sellers, the task may seem daunting, but with Listing Mirror’s #1 multichannel software, it’s a breeze.
-Automate the process of so you can update your copy on all of your eCommerce channels.
+Automate the process of listing management so you can update your copy on all of your eCommerce channels.
 To learn more about how Listing Mirror can help your eCommerce business, give us a try for yourself!
 Start your risk-free 14-day trial by clicking the button below.